PavelSozonov/openai-api-gateway/README.md

 - `CORS_MAX_AGE`: CORS max age (Optional, default is `86400`).
 - `CONTENT_LENGTH`: Content length for pre-flight requests (Optional, default is `0`).
 - `CONTENT_TYPE`: Content type for pre-flight requests (Optional, default is `text/plain charset=UTF-8`).
+- `DOMAIN`: The domain for which the SSL certificate will be obtained.
+- `EMAIL`: The email address for Let's Encrypt registration and renewal notices.

 ## Usage